 paper, or lightweight metal cone (sometimes called a diaphragm) not

-unlike a drum skin (colored gray in our picture).
+unlike a drum skin (colored gray in our picture below).
 The outer part of the cone is fastened to the outer

 part of the loudspeaker's circular metal rim.
 The inner part is fixed

-to an iron coil (sometimes called the voice coil, colored orange in the diagram) that sits just in front of a permanent magnet (sometimes called the field magnet, and colored yellow).
+to an iron coil (sometimes called the voice coil, colored orange in the diagram) that sits in a hollowed-out ring at the front of a permanent magnet (sometimes called the field magnet, and colored yellow).
 When you hook up the loudspeaker to a stereo, electrical signals feed through the speaker cables (red) into the coil.